 These videos contain the power within them to change the perspective of our students and teachers alike.

 In 6th grade especially, we read about many different cultures.
 Students come to us with preconceived notions of these cultures and it can be difficult for them to imagine something different when we are just using discussion and readings as a platform.
 The videos show people in their everyday lives.
 Having no words or voice over on the videos allows students to practice skills such as reading body language and facial expressions, and recognizing emotions.

 The bonus (and the selling point) are the lessons that are aligned to standards that come with each video!
 Teachers are beyond busy, so to have a lesson completely ready to go is an amazing resource.
 The videos can be used and integrated into any subject, and that’s the best part.

-Research has proven that SEL is only successful when it is integrated into learning.
+Research has proven that Social Emotional Learning is important and only successful when it is integrated into learning.
 This is why I pushed so hard in my district for this resource.
 I don’t want SEL to feel like “one more thing” to my fellow teachers.
 With this resource, it’s not.
 Better World Ed is THE thing!